lexican/noteapp-spring-boot/README.md

 - Implement create note
 - Implement update note by note Id
-- Implement edit note by Id
+- Implement edit note by note Id
-- Imlement delete note by Id
+- Implement delete note by note Id
+- Implement get all notes
 - Used Lombok to make model classes more robust
 - Used spring boot starter validation to handle validation